Puna de Atacama: Geography

 The plateau's elevation averages 4500 m above sea level, and it spans an area of 180000 km2.

-In Argentina, Puna's territory is extended in the provinces of Salta, Jujuy, and western Catamarca.
-In Chile, it is included in the regions of Antofagasta and north-eastern Atacama.
+In Argentina, the Puna territory extends across the provinces of Salta, Jujuy, and western Catamarca.
+In Chile, it is located in the regions of Antofagasta and northeastern Atacama.

-In December 2023, scientists, for the first time, reported a recently discovered area on the current planet Earth, particularly in the Puna's territory, which may be similar to ancient Earth, and the related environment of the first life forms on Earth - as well as - similar to possibly hospitable conditions on the planet Mars during earlier Martian times.
+In December 2023, scientists, for the first time, reported a recently discovered area on the current planet Earth, particularly in the Puna's territory, which may be similar to ancient Earth, and the related environment of the first life forms on Earth, as well as similar to possibly hospitable conditions on the planet Mars during earlier Martian times.

 International borders

 Before the War of the Pacific (1879–1883), the region belonged to Bolivia.
 In 1898, it was ceded to Argentina in exchange for recognition of Tarija as part of Bolivia.
 Chile, which had annexed the Litoral Province from Bolivia, declared the exchange illegal.
-The border was defined in 1899 after the Puna de Atacama dispute.
+The border was defined in 1899 following the Puna de Atacama dispute.
 Of the 75,000 km^{2} in dispute, 64,000 (85%) were awarded to Argentina and 11,000 (15%) to Chile.